ailtec/CaterpillarControlSystem/README.md

 ## Usage

 1. Run the application as instructed in the installation section.
 2. Follow the on-screen instructions to provide commands for caterpillar movement, growth, and shrinking.
-3. View the console output to see the caterpillar's current state and radar image.

 ## Command List